bluebonesx/psytask/packages/psytask/README.md

 > // ... your code ...
 > app.emit('dispose'); // Manually clean up when done
 > ```
+>
+> Or, you can use the bundlers (like Vite, Bun, etc.) to transpiled it.

 ## Usage

+The psycholoy tasks are just like PPTs, they both have s series of scenes.
-All psychology tasks are combinations of a series of scenes, writing a psychology task requires only 2 steps:
+So writing a psychology task only requires 2 steps:

 1. create scene
 2. show scene